Oranje Locks: Cofferdam troubles and the foundations of the locks

 On 11 May 1868 the pit for the foundations was made dry.
 That month 3,000 m3 of ground was removed from the pit.
 In June another 3,500 m3 of ground was removed, and part of the digging reached a level of 6 m below AOD.
 In July another 10,500 m3 was removed.
 On 19 July the first pile for the locks was driven into the ground.

 On 29 August some water came up inside the pit near the pumps.
 The contractor then decided to open the sluices of the pit so it would be filled with water and no further damage would occur.
 Next, a new screen of closely fitting piles was driven 5 m inside the ring to secure the bad place.
 3,600 m3 of sand was then used to fill up this place.
 The pumps were relocated to a position outside the cofferdam.
 After these repairs the pit was made dry again, and on 25 September pile driving was resumed.
 A total of 587 piles would be driven till a real disaster occurred.

 A big disaster took place at the cofferdam on 25 October 1868.
 By 16:30 a preceding storm had made that the water level had risen to 1 m above AOD.
 The pit then began to leak severely, and the pit sluices were opened.
 Soon after, a huge mass of earth then broke of near the northern pit sluice, about 10 m from the inner ring of piles.
 At the place of the earth movement the ground then fell in, leaving the piles bare for a depth of 30 feet.
 The cofferdam next began to bend inward, and in two minutes a breach opened.
 Still one minute later, the whole pit had been filled up.
 Four boats were drawn in, one of these sank almost immediately.
-The total breach was about 20 m wide, and the initial flood had hit the opposite side with such force that it was permanently bend outwards.
+The total breach was about 20 m wide, and the initial flood had hit the opposite side with such force that it was permanently bent outwards.